Romeo and

 ROMEO: Beauty's ensign yet is crimson in thy

 lips.
 My Love, my life, so it ends here.
-I can't go on without you.
+I can't go on without

-now the eternal winter is here.
+days and now the eternal winter is here.

 ...

-Romeo and Julie Copyright © 2010
+and Julie Copyright © 2010 Robert

-Robert Reed All Rights Reserved.
+Reed All Rights Reserved.

-reserved.
-Without the limitation, these play excerpts, whether in
+limitation, these play excerpts, whether in whole or in part, MAY

-whole or in part, MAY NOT be printed, copied, stored,
+NOT be printed, copied, stored, redistributed or transferred

-redistributed or transferred into any form, by any means, may
+into any form, by any means, may not be performed, read

-not be performed, read out to audience, sound or
+out to audience, sound or video recorded or used for

-consent of the author.
+lecturing without the prior written consent of the author.

-To purchase the full
+To purchase the full script with the permission to

-script with the permission to copy for the cast and perform up
+copy for the cast and perform up to three times, buy

-plays Youth scripts Youth
+Youth Theater plays Youth scripts Youth

-drama plays Comedy scripts Funny plays Comedy plays Scripts for kids Scripts for
+drama plays Comedy scripts Funny plays

-children Scripts for kids Playscripts Funny
+Scripts for children Scripts for kids Playscripts Funny

-Drama scripts Play scripts at
+scripts Drama scripts Play scripts at Art Drama

 Scripts